KastanDay/dotfiles/README.md

 mv ~/.config/karabiner/karabiner.json ~/.config/karabiner/karabiner.json_OLD
 ```

+## MacOS Main Install

 The install is nearly perfect.
 Check the `*.config.yaml` file to customize.
 ```bash
 # WATCH OUT FOR errors like: ~/.config/karabiner/karabiner.json already exists but is a regular file or directory
 # YOU MUST DELETE/MOVE those files for the symblinks to work.